Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

     - Cluster name: pick a name.
 Tip: use something unique in it like your name and use a suffix with a number (you may create 2 clusters)
     - Cluster Group: click to show a drop down menu and choose the Cluster Group you created earlier.
     - Cluster class: click to show a drop down menu and choose `tanzukubernetesclusterclass`.
     - Labels: DO NOT SKIP!
-        - Choose a couple of labels to have options later to target your clusters.
-Example: `test: true` and `vsphere: 8.0.2c`
+Choose a couple of labels to have options later to target your clusters.
+Examples:
+        - `vsphere: 8.0.2c` -> to identify it as a TKGS/VCF cluster with version
+        - `test-jaime: true` -> to identify it as one of my test clusters (change to somehting unique for you)
 - Step 3: Configure network and storage settings
     - Under Allowed storage clases, click on Add Storage Class and select the storage class from the drop down menu.
     - Under Default storage classe, do the same.